 The information contained in this handout should not be used as a substitute for the medical care and advice of your pediatrician.
 There may be variations in treatment that your pediatrician may recommend based on individual facts and circumstances.
 Original handout included as part of the Bright Futures Tool and Resource Kit, 2nd Edition.
 Inclusion in this handout does not imply an endorsement by the American Academy of Pediatrics (AAP).
 The AAP is not responsible for the content of the resources mentioned in this handout.
-Web site addresses are as current as possible but may change at any time.
+Web site addresses are as current as

-The American Academy of Pediatrics (AAP) does not review or endorse any modifications made to this handout and in no event shall the AAP be liable for any such changes.
+The American Academy of Pediatrics (AAP) does not review or endorse any modifications made to this handout and in